tigr0w/BC-SECURITY_Empire/docs/quickstart/installation/README.md

 ## Community-Supported Operating Systems

-At this time, we are choosing to only support Kali, Debian 10, and Ubuntu 20.04 installations, however, we will accept pull requests that fix issues or provide installation scripts specific to other operating systems to this wiki.
+At this time, we are choosing to only support Kali, ParrotOS, Debian 10/11/12, and Ubuntu 20.04/22.04 installations, however, we will accept pull requests that fix issues or provide installation scripts specific to other operating systems to this wiki.